Cancer patients could benefit from more targeted treatment due to discoveries made by Cardiff University researchers.

 “The T-cell receptors discovered recently can differentiate between the protein on a healthy cell and one on a cancerous cell,” Professor Ager says.

-Clinical trials already exist for immunotherapy treatments which prevent cancer cells from ‘switching off’ the immune system but research is also being conducted into the use of vaccinations in combination with these therapies for diseases such as late-stage colorectal cancer.
+Clinical trials already exist for immunotherapy treatments like Keytruda which prevent cancer cells from ‘switching off’ the immune system, but research is also being conducted into the use of vaccinations in combination with these therapies for diseases such as late-stage colorectal cancer.

-This has proven particularly effective the US for blood cancers in children.
-Some patients have entered remission, something Professor Ager describes as a “wow moment”.
+This therapy has been proven effective the US for blood cancers in children.
+Some patients in the US have even entered remission, which Professor Ager describes as a “wow moment” for researchers.

-The advances in T-cell locating made by Cardiff researchers could mean that the therapy will be available for other cancers in the future.
+Existing CAR-T therapies can’t be used to treat solid tumours in different areas of the body, but it is hoped that advances in T-cell locating made by Cardiff researchers could mean that it will be able to target other cancers in the future.

 Cardiff’s immunotherapy research is at an early stage and, importantly, has yet to go through clinical trials.

-It’s a “slow process from the lab”, according to Cardiff researcher Professor Awen Gallimore, but the process is “getting faster” as advances in research are made globally.
+It’s a “slow process from the lab”, says Cardiff researcher Professor Awen Gallimore, but the process is getting faster as advances in research are made globally.

-Efforts are being made by research staff to bring facilities to the university which will enable immunotherapy treatments to be administered to patients in Cardiff, which Professor Gallimore says may improve survival rates.
+There are hopes that immunotherapies will soon be developed and administered to patients in Cardiff, which Professor Gallimore says may improve survival rates.

-There are various hurdles to overcome before these treatments become as much a staple in the fight against cancer as chemotherapy, such as the difficulty in predicting which patients will respond to treatment and the natural aging of the immune system.
+Various hurdles need to be overcome before these treatments are as much a staple in the fight against cancer as chemotherapy, such as the difficulty in predicting which patients will respond to treatment and the weakening of the immune system with age.